-Robots run by the Management Console are executed using the Java API.
-The Java API allows you to send requests to a Roboserver that instructs it to execute a particular robot.
-This is a classic client-server setup in which Management Console acts as the client and Roboserver as the server.
+Robots run by the Management Console are executed using the Java API, which allows you to send requests to a RoboServer that instructs it to execute a particular robot.
+This is a classic client/server setup in which Management Console acts as the client and RoboServer as the server.